cesun00/dev-neo/content/cpu/arch/x86/cpu-models/amd/opteron/_index.md

     Legacy mode consists of the following three sub-modes:
     1. Protected Mode—Protected mode supports 16-bit and 32-bit programs with memory segmentation, optional paging, and privilege-checking.
 Programs running in protected mode can access up to 4GB of memory space.
+    2. Virtual-8086 Mode—Virtual-8086 mode supports 16-bit real-mode programs running as tasks under protected mode.
+It uses a simple form of memory segmentation, optional paging, and limited protection-checking.
+Programs running in virtual-8086 mode can access up to 1MB of memory space.
+    3. Real Mode—Real mode supports 16-bit programs using simple register-based memory segmentation.
+It does not support paging or protection-checking.
+Programs running in real mode can access up to 1MB of memory space

+    If you have experience with earlier x86 models e.g. intel 80386, these sub-modes should be familiar.

+2. Long mode: consists of the following 2 sub-modes:
+    1. 64-Bit Mode
+    2. Compatibility Mode

+## Assemblers

+x86 assembler syntax comes in 2 flavors:
+- intel syntax; including variants: nasm, masm
+- ATT: the current most popular implementation is the GAS (gnu assembler)

+Among others, they mainly differs by the operand order: intel put destination operand first:  `mnemonic	destination, source`, but ATT put source operand first `mnemonic	source, destination`.

+`objdump -d` prints ATT style by default.
+Add `-Mintel` to print in intel style.